University Vice President and James E. Rohr Director of Athletics

 - The 2016 launch of the ACC Network – a comprehensive linear and digital network that will give fans access to more than 600 exclusive live events from across the conference via a digital live-events channel ‘ACC Network Extra’, immediately available to users who have access to ESPN3 via WatchESPN and the ESPN app.

-- Membership for Notre Dame’s men’s ice hockey program in the Big Ten Conference that will begin with the 2017-18 season.
-The Irish will join Michigan, Michigan State, Minnesota, Ohio State, Penn State and Wisconsin to form a seven-team hockey conference.
+- Membership for Notre Dame’s men’s ice hockey program in the Big Ten Conference that began with the 2017-18 season.
+The Irish joined Michigan, Michigan State, Minnesota, Ohio State, Penn State and Wisconsin to form a seven-team hockey conference.

 - Membership for Notre Dame’s athletic teams (other than football and hockey) in the Atlantic Coast Conference that began with the 2013-14 athletic seasons.
 In football, Notre Dame will play five games per year against ACC opponents and also have full access to the league’s list of postseason bowl options.

 - An extension of the University’s relationship with NBC Sports through the 2025 football season.